 There’s also plenty of other walking tracks on Crown land or council land that permit dogs.
 Check the website in advance or signage before getting out of the car with your dog.

-How to Find Dog-Friendly Hiking Trails in Australia
+How to Find More Dog-Friendly Hiking Trails

-One of my favourite ways to find dog-friendly walks in Australia is to search on AllTrails.
+Another way ways to find dog-friendly walks in Australia is to search on AllTrails.
 This website and app has an option to tag tracks as dog-friendly, including whether it’s on- or off-leash.

 For some listings of dog-friendly hikes around Australia on AllTrails, check the following: